bfsujason/corpus-linguistics-biblio/README.md

 Hang, Y. U. (2020).
 An Analysis of the Reconstruction of Chinese American Identity in The Paper Menagerie[J]. *Journal of Literature and Art Studies*, *10*(9), 790-795.

+Kim, M., Munday, J., Wang, Z., & Wang, P. (Eds.).
+(2021). *Systemic Functional Linguistics and Translation Studies*[M].
+Bloomsbury Publishing.

 Liu, K. (2019).
 Ken Liu and Nick Admussen: the full conversation.

 Pellatt, V. (Ed.).
 (2014). *Text, extratext, metatext and paratext in translation*[M].
 Cambridge Scholars Publishing.

-~~Lavid-López, J., Maíz-Arévalo, C., & Zamorano-Mansilla, J. R. (Eds.).
+Lavid-López, J., Maíz-Arévalo, C., & Zamorano-Mansilla, J. R. (Eds.).
 (2021). *Corpora in Translation and Contrastive Research in the Digital Age: Recent advances and exploration*[M].
-Guildford: University of Surrey.~~
+Guildford: University of Surrey.

 Saeed, A. T. (2017).
 Impact of mother culture on the process of translating culture-specific idioms[J]. *Babel*, *63*(4), 486-505.